When it’s back to school time for college students, almost every freshman is looking forward to one day in particular…

-You may even be surprised at how prices can differ from store to store on similar items.
-Make it easy on yourself by shopping at one store and match prices.
+You may even be surprised at how prices differ from store to store on similar items.
+Make it easy on yourself by shopping at one store and matching prices.

-If you aren’t sure if a certain store price matches, it never hurts to ask.
+If you aren’t sure if a specific store price matches, it never hurts to ask.
 You can walk out of the store spending a lot less than you intended.

 Saving money dorm shopping is what we’re after here!